alyssavanerelli/grahami/README.md

 will do separately for each illumina read

+tmp bam files cannot already exist (if a run failed)

 # split by scaffold
 first need to split genome into scaffolds because of memory issues